scottcarr/beagle/rebuildI2C.md

     bitbake core-image-lsb-sdk

+##Using a prebuilt image

-##Optional: Try the demo image to make sure your hardware works
+##Try the demo image to make sure your hardware works

 You can skip this step if you've already got a correctly partitioned SD card and your know your hardware setup works.